Successful email marketing is a critical and often overlooked element of digital marketing.

 Email marketing campaigns

-Your email client should make it easy to create attractive and professional email campaigns to subscribers.
+Your email client should make it easy to create attractive and professional email campaigns for subscribers.
 I use AWeber because of their flexibility and ease of creating campaigns (they recently added drag and drop capabilities).

 Here are some things to keep in mind as you craft your campaigns:

 - Your goal.
-What do you hope to accomplish with the email.
+What do you hope to accomplish with the email?

-- Timing — how often, time of day, day of week, etc. Sure, email is available whenever a user wants to view it, but it’s more likely to get opened soon after it’s sent.
+- Timing — how often, time of day, day of the week, etc. Sure, email is available whenever a user wants to view it, but it’s more likely to get opened soon after it’s sent.
 The better your timing, the better your open rate.

 - Optimize open rates with a great pre-header, the description users see when they check their email.
 Check out the image below: